erja/Cloudpro/w5 NodeJS & Testing/02 Unit Testing/README.md

 In the previous section all module calls resolved immediately however it is often the case that a call may take a callback parameter to be executed in a different thread.
 Obviously we need to be able to test this type of code.

+The application is using Google maps API which requires API keys.
+If you don't have them, you can use the [Open Street map API](https://wiki.openstreetmap.org/wiki/API_v0.6).

 In this task we will be testing and debugging a module that uses third-party APIs to calculate taxi fares between named places.
 Taxi fares are calculated according to an [agreed formula](https://yourtaximeter.com/local-authorities/view/london-black-cabs).
 Start by understanding the project files.
 ```
 .